List of Major League Baseball players with a .400 batting average in a season

 Oscar Charleston, Ty Cobb, Ed Delahanty, and Rogers Hornsby (left to right) are the only players to record a .400 batting average in three different seasons.

 In baseball, batting average (AVG) is a measure of a batter's success rate in achieving a hit during an at bat, and is calculated by dividing a player's hits by his at bats.
 The achievement of a .400 batting average in a season was historically recognized as the coveted "standard of hitting excellence", in light of how batting .300 in a season is already regarded as very good.
-There have been 50 officially-recognized instances of a player having recorded a batting average of at least .400 in a single Major League Baseball (MLB) season, but none have done so since 1943, when Josh Gibson of the Homestead Grays hit .466, the single-season record.
+There have been 50 officially-recognized instances of a player having recorded a batting average of at least .400 in a single Major League Baseball (MLB) season.
+In 1943, Josh Gibson of the Homestead Grays hit .466, the single-season record.
 In the National League, the last to do so was Bill Terry of the New York Giants in 1930.
 Ted Williams of the Boston Red Sox is the last player to hit .400 in the American League.
-Four players – Ed Delahanty, Ty Cobb, Rogers Hornsby and Oscar Charleston – have accomplished the feat in three different seasons, Ross Barnes was the first player to bat .400 in a season, posting a .429 batting average in the National League's inaugural 1876 season.
+Four players – Ed Delahanty, Ty Cobb, Rogers Hornsby and Oscar Charleston – have accomplished the feat in three different seasons.

-In total, 36 players have reached the .400 mark in MLB history, and seven have done so more than once.
-Of these, eighteen were left-handed batters, seventeen were right-handed, and one was a switch hitter, meaning they could bat from either side of the plate.
-Two of these players, Terry and Williams, played for only one major league team.
-The Philadelphia Phillies are the only franchise to have three players reach the milestone in the same season (1894): Hall of Fame outfielders Ed Delahanty, Billy Hamilton, and Sam Thompson.
+In total, 48 players have reached the .400 mark in MLB history; eleven have done so more than once and five have done it three times.
+Ross Barnes is the only player to do it four times (1871, 1872, 1873, and 1876).
+Of the 48 players, 25 were right-handed batters, 21 were left-handed, and two were switch hitters, meaning they could bat from either side of the plate.

+The Philadelphia Phillies are the only franchise to have three players reach the milestone in the same season (1894): Hall of Fame outfielders Ed Delahanty (.405), Billy Hamilton (.403), and Sam Thompson (.415), as well as outfielder Tuck Turner (.418).
+That same season, Boston Beaneaters outfielder Hugh Duffy batted .440 to win the batting title; to date, this is the only season in which five players throughout the Major Leagues had a .400 season.
 The Homestead Grays are the only franchise with four players recording a .400 single-season batting average, albeit in different years: Joe Strong (1932), Josh Gibson (1937, 1943), Buck Leonard (1938), and David Whatley (1939) all hit .400 while playing for the Grays.
 Three players won the Most Valuable Player (MVP) Award the same year as their .400 season: Ty Cobb (1911), George Sisler (1922), and Rogers Hornsby (1925).
 Rap Dixon, Tip O'Neill, Nap Lajoie, Josh Gibson (twice), Willie Wells, Mule Suttles, Oscar Charleston (twice), Heavy Johnson, and Rogers Hornsby (twice) also earned the Triple Crown in their .400 season.
 Shoeless Joe Jackson of the Cleveland Naps hit .408 in 1911, the highest batting average ever recorded by a rookie in the American League.
 Joe Strong has the lowest career batting average among players who have batted .400 in a season, with a .266, while Gibson recorded the highest career average in major league history, at .372.